qwertey6/wpimobile18b.github.io/tutorials/Camera.md

 }
 ```

-Within this function we need to do two first.
+Within this function we need to do two things.

 First, we need to verify that the requestCode matches the one we previously set (i.e. `REQUEST_IMAGE_CAPTURE`).
 While you're at it you should also make sure that the resultCode is an acceptable value.

 Second, we need to do something.
 In our case we'll just be grabbing an automatically generated thumbnail from the "extras" of the Intent data.
 This works for a simple and quick image capture.
 We do this by first getting the extras bundle from the Intent bitmap data using `data.getExtras().get("data")`.
-This data needs to be cast to a Bitmap type and then set using the same technique we used in the GUI tutorial.
+This data needs to be cast to a Bitmap type and then set using the same technique we used in the UI tutorial.

 After you are done run your application to check out your new image capture!

+Negative
-Note: The first time you run this application on your AVD it will "setup" the camera.
+: The first time you run this application on your AVD it will "setup" the camera.
 This will interrupt the flow of your prorgram and you'll need to switch back to your app and click the button again.

 ![Thumbnail image showing after image capture](imgs/Camera/TakeAPicture.0.png)

 Wow, that looks cool!
 But kinda lousy, too, because that thumbnail is terribly small.
 How can we fix that?